Service Unit/Floor Descriptions

 Unit specialty is maternity care from viability through delivery.
 The unit consists of 8 LDR/5 LDRP, and 17 antepartum/postpartum rooms.
 The nurse to patient ratio is 1:6 for pre/post-delivery and 1:1-2 for labor and triage.

-Unit specialty is critical care medicine with some surgery and neuro critical care overflow.
-The bed capacity is 28.
+Unit specialty is surgery/medicine.
+The bed capacity is 12 for SICU and 19 in MICU.
 The nurse to patient ratio is 1:2-1 per criteria.
-Types of patients include general medicine, pulmonary, metabolic disease and renal disease.
+Types of patients include trauma, neurosurgery, vascular, general surgery, general medicine, stroke, pulmonary, metabolic disease, and renal disease.

 Cardiac Care/Cardio-Thoracic Intensive Care (CTU/CCU)